edge-servers/immunity-controller/README.rst

 Connection App
 ~~~~~~~~~~~~~~

-This app allows OpenWISP Controller to use different protocols to reach network devices.
+This app allows Immunity Controller to use different protocols to reach network devices.
 Currently, the default connnection protocols are SSH and SNMP, but the protocol
 mechanism is extensible and more protocols can be implemented if needed.